Our liver disease team includes

 The causes of NAFLD are unknown, but are likely to involve many factors ranging from genetic characteristics to personal lifestyle.
 It commonly relates to obesity, insulin resistance and a sedentary lifestyle, and is often associated with metabolic syndrome.
 Patients may have elevated blood lipids, diabetes or are pre-diabetes.

 Some risk factors may increase the chance of developing NAFLD, while other protective factors may decrease the chance of developing NAFLD.
 The factors that determine whether a patient progresses from NAFLD to more severe liver disease are also unknown.
 The time it takes for a patient to progress to more severe disease is also uncertain.
-Several factors are possible candidates for the underlying reasons for liver injury:
+Several factors are possible candidates for the underlying reasons for liver injury, including:

 - Insulin resistance